obj-p/text-extraction-comparison/README.md

 ## GROBID

-To start the GROBID service run `docker compose up grobid` in a shell.
+To start the GROBID service run `make grobid-run` in a shell (runs with `docker compose`).
 For ARM64 machines, see [On ARM64 machines (i.e. Mac M-series)](#on-arm64-machines-ie-mac-m-series).

 ### On ARM64 machines (i.e. Mac M-series)

-1. `cd docker && make grobid`
-2. `docker compose up grobid`

-Please note that the ARM64 supported docker image uses CRF models instead of deep learning models supported by tensorflow!
-See [Docker on macOS arm64 #1089](https://github.com/kermitt2/grobid/issues/1089).
+Ensure that the current `JAVA_HOME` is set to [OpenJDK 17](https://openjdk.org/projects/jdk/17/).
+On arm64 machines, `make grobid && make grobid-run` will run GROBID from source.